- Application Steps

 - The TOEFL, IELTS, and PTE are all valid for two years after the test date.

 - TOEFL - 90 minimum if internet-based or 577 if paper-based (minimum of 80 TOEFL if applying to a Course Focused Engineering program).
-Scores can be sent officially through ETS using CWRU's school code 1105. * The School of Graduate Studies does not accept the TOEFL MyBest Scores, or the TOEFL Essentials exam.
+Scores can be sent officially through ETS using CWRU's school code 1105. * The School of Graduate Studies does not accept the DuoLingo exams or TOEFL MyBest Scores, or the TOEFL Essentials exam.
 Applicants must achieve a minimum of 90 on one exam date; exams will not be superscored.
 (We are currently accepting the TOEFL Home Edition.)

 - IELTS - 7.0 minimum (minimum of 6.5 IELTS if applying to a Course Focused Engineering program).
 Please do not send scores officially, simply include your TRF number on your application and we can verify your score online.

 - PTE Academic - 61 minimum.
 Scores can be sent officially through the Pearson website to be verified online.

 - The following departments require higher language scores of 100 TOEFL or 68 PTE: Art History, and Art History and Museum Studies, Biomedical Engineering, Chemistry Entrepreneurship, Master of Engineering and Management (MEM), and Pathology

 - Language score waivers can only be granted if you have 1) completed a bachelors or higher from a university where the primary medium of instruction was English or 2) your home country's primary spoken language is English. **There are no waivers for MEM, Pathology, or the PhD in Organizational Behavior.